santiago-jv/ToDoApp-with-ts/README.md

 ## Description

-#### A basic application to start implementing typescript and sass in react js
+#### A basic application to start implementing Typescript and Sass in React js